 Roger Hardwicke’s Legacy Camp Maintenance Tour of Duty was held from 2 November to 6 November, and once again our Members who made their time available made a valuable effort in maintaining this Legacy gem.
-Our Sub Branch’s contribution to Legacy by maintaining its Busselton Camp is a most worthy and satisfying cause.
+Our Sub-Branch’s contribution to Legacy by maintaining its Busselton Camp is a most worthy and satisfying cause.

 Remembrance Day 11 November

 Remembrance Day was well attended by Members of our Sub-Branch, members of the community, and local school children.
-Following the Service Wreaths were laid and Plaques in our Wall of Remembrance were unveiled for Louis Warner, Abel Seaman HMAS Kanimbla; Peter Woodward, L/Cpl.
+Following the Service Wreaths were placed and Plaques in our Wall of Remembrance unveiled for Louis Warner, Abel Seaman HMAS Kanimbla; Peter Woodward, L/Cpl.
 RAASC; Arthur Cressall and Robert Bowers, both LAC’s RAAF.
 We Will Rember Them.

 Opening of ANZAC House Veteran Central